 James Marshall didn’t come to California to find gold.
 But then he noticed a glinting rock in the dirt while constructing a new mill for local landowner John Sutter.
 It was 1848, and Marshall’s fate—and that of California—had just changed forever.

 The Gold Rush that followed changed the lives of California’s Native Americans, too.
-Within years, they would be almost wiped out due to the massive immigration—and hunger for wealth— the Gold Rush inspired.
+Within years, they would be almost wiped out due to the massive immigration—and hunger for wealth—the Gold Rush inspired.

 Without Native Americans, John Sutter—owner of the mill where gold was discovered and the area’s most influential landowners—would never have become so powerful.
 Sutter, a shrewd businessman, enslaved hundreds of Native Americans and used them as a free source of labor and a makeshift militia with which he defended his territory.
-He also set the stage for their genocide.
+He also helped set the stage for their genocide.